LSI

 Additionally, the Academic Governance System (AGS) Policy outlines appropriate use of the AGS.
 The Director of Technology oversees these policies, ensures their implementation, and reports on their effectiveness.

 These regulations and policies ensure the secure and proper use of the School's IT infrastructure.
-By clearly defining acceptable behaviour and assigning responsibility to the CTO, the School aims to prevent security breaches and maintain the integrity of its IT systems.
+By clearly defining acceptable behaviour and assigning responsibility to the Director of Technology, the School aims to prevent security breaches and maintain the integrity of its IT systems.

 B. IT Incident Response Plan